louis-prudhomme/ace-of-diamonds/README.md

 ## Requirements

 Ffmpeg (and Ffprobe) are required.
-The script was developped using Bash 5 ; it requires a Bash version at least superior to 3.2.75.
+The script was developed using Bash 5 ; it requires a Bash version at least superior to 3.2.75.

 ## Usage